-Building Gold & Copper Assets in Jamaica & Canada On Over 1,000 km² of Licences
+Building Gold & Copper Assets in the Americas

 This profile is part of a paid investor education campaign.*

 Carube Copper Corp.
-(TSXV:CUC) is a Canadian copper-gold exploration company focused on the discovery and development of copper and gold in both Jamaica and Canada.
+(TSXV:CUC) is a Canadian copper-gold exploration company focused on the discovery and development of copper and gold in the Americas with a current focus on Jamaica and Canada.
 Carube’s wholly-owned Jamaican assets include 11 copper-gold licenses covering more than 535 km2 of the most prospective regions of the island’s emerging copper-gold district.
 The company has successfully drilled a series of porphyry mineralized intersections on multiple locations extending well over 250m and has aggressive plans to drill a variety of high priority targets in 2017.

 Carube enjoys first mover status in Jamaica, a historically mining-friendly jurisdiction with excellent infrastructure including deep-water shipping ports, a politically-stable government and a British based constitution and legal system.
 The country’s geology is similar to that of Chile, Argentina and the Dominican Republic—all very productive mining jurisdictions.